typoes/harry-potter-gen-z/README.md

 This project provides a place for anyone to collaborate on Harry Potter: The Gen Z edition, inspired by [this Reddit post](https://www.reddit.com/r/harrypotter/comments/r87mvh/accidentally_bought_the_gen_z_how_do_you_do/).

 _**Anyone**_ is able to contribute by suggesting changes to files, as long as you have a GitHub account.
+It has to manually be approved, so your changes will not be reflected immediately.
+If you created a change successfully, you should see it appear here: https://github.com/typoes/harry-potter-gen-z/pulls

 ## How to make changes